Ferdinand-Genans/oco_project/README.md

 $\mathbb{R}^{784}$.
 We note $a_i \in \mathbb{R}^{785}$ an image and
 it's intercept, $b_i$ its category.

-Lets recall that by analogy with our lectures note we want to find
+Mathematically, we want to find
 $x \in \mathbb{R}^{785}$ that minimizes the following soft margin
 problem: